albar965/albar965.github.io/littlenavmap-faq.md

 #### I'd like to completely remove the program and all of its traces [**▲**](#top) [🔗](#remove) {#remove}

-All files and folders created by _Little Navmap_ are described in the chapter [Files](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/FILES.html) in the manual.
+All files and folders created by _Little Navmap_ are described in the chapter [Little Navmap User Manual - Files](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/FILES.html) in the manual.

 _Little Navmap_ does not create any registry entries on Windows.